 - E-Wallets (Apple Pay, Android Pay, etc)

-These will minimize contact with the cashiers and help avoid the spreading of germs.
-My only question is how will they avoid guests typing in a passcode while paying with a MagicBand?
+These minimize contact with the cashiers and help avoid the spreading of germs.

 Figuring out your dining reservations is always one of the biggest things to do when visiting Walt Disney World and that doesn’t change after the reopening.
 Here are the biggest things to know about restaurant reservations:

-- New Disney World restaurant reservations are now available to book starting for reservations from June 22 through July 10.
+- New Disney World restaurant reservations are now available to book for all guests.

-- Guests who had prior dining reservations canceled can now make new reservations starting 60 days from their hotel arrival date.
+- Guests can now make new reservations starting 60 days from their hotel arrival date or desired dining date.

 - Dining reservations are necessary for anyone wanting to dine at a table service restaurant (In the parks or resorts).